 We are developing VTP-200 as a potential curative treatment for persistent high-risk HPV infection and associated pre-cancerous lesions.
 An estimated 291 million women worldwide are carriers of HPV DNA, which can progress to pre-cancerous cervical lesions if untreated.
-We are currently enrolling patients in a Phase 1/2a clinical trial of VTP-200 in Europe and the UK with last patient, first visit anticipated in the second quarter of 2022, and a planned interim analysis is expected to be available in the fourth quarter of 2022.
+Enrollment in our Phase 1b/2 clinical trial of VTP-200, HPV001 (NCT04607850), was completed in December 2022.